 Using a blender, add your fruit to the bottom, ice and then top it off with your honey, milk, and pomeganate juice.
 Mix well until all ingredients are smooth.
 Makes 2 servings.

-These smoothies are a great way to really enjoy the fresh taste of early summer since rhubarb has such a short harvesting season!
+This Rhubarb smoothie recipe is a great way to really enjoy the fresh taste of early summer since rhubarb has such a short harvesting season!

 How long have you been harvesting rhubarb?
 What's your favorite rhubarb recipe?
 Will you give this rhubarb smoothie recipe a try?

 Disclaimer: This post may contain a link to an affiliate.
 See my disclosure policy for more information.